Contents

 Let's start by reading the Suazo et al. paper.
 We'll come to the Contardo and Hogg paper later.

-If you have lots and lots of time, you might read a technical paper the same way you might read a novel: start at the beginning and go straight through to the end.
+If you have lots and lots of time, you might read a technical paper the same way you might read a novel: Begin at the beginning and go on till you come to the end: then stop.
 But when I read a paper, I usually take a different approach, one that allows me to determine quickly if I WANT to devote the time it would take to read the whole thing.

 (Different scientists will have different approaches, so please don't take the following as the One True Way)